Complete papers from your thesis research, with financial support

 14. Can I take a holiday after submitting my thesis and before starting a bursary?

 Yes, you can take a holiday.
-However, Master’s candidates must start their Bursary not later than one month after submitting their thesis and Doctoral candidates must start their bursary not later than three months after submitting their thesis.
+However, Master’s candidates must start their Bursary within one month after submitting their thesis and Doctoral candidates must start their bursary within three months after submitting their thesis.

 15. When can I apply?